MedusaRE/Medusa/README.md

 - Ghidra: personal favorite currently, still doesn't have emulation support or code editing, and is written in Java (besides the decompiler), which is one of my least favorite languages.
-- IDA (Pro): expensive, closed source, does not have emulation support, or code editing.
+- IDA (Pro): expensive, non-free, does not have emulation support, or code editing.
 - Radare2: does not have code editing, a GUI, or the level of emulation support which I intend to include in Medusa.